-I’ve run my own business in Todmorden since 1989, initially a women’s roofing and building company (Amazon Nails) now Straw Works (Architects) and since 2014 also the School of Natural Building.
+I’ve run my own business in Todmorden since 1989, initially a women’s roofing and building business (Amazon Nails) then Straw Works (now Wellspring Architecture) and since 2014 also the School of Natural Building.
 Designed & helped build 2-300 affordable & healthy buildings.
-Author of ‘Building with Straw Bales’ Currently working with 4 other EU countries on an Interreg funded project to increase the number of public buildings made of straw (Up Straw), writing Building Regs for straw buildings, and finalist in design competition for Homes 2030.
+Author of ‘Building with Straw Bales’ Through an Interreg funded project - UpStraw, wrote the Technical Guide to Straw Construction and produced the UK EPD for straw.

-I am also working with EcoCocon straw panels as a way of bringing affordable healthy housing to a wider audience.
+I’m also a Technical Consultant for EcoCocon pre-fabricated straw panels bringing affordable healthy housing to a wider audience, and helped set up the Climate Challenge @Tod College course, teaching the Natural Building module.
 Founder member of the Alliance of Sustainable Building Products, member of the Building Limes Forum and the Association of Environment Conscious Builders and Women & Manual Trades.
 Woman of Outstanding Achievement Award (UKRC), Lifetime Achievement Award (Women in Construction).
-Board member of Todmorden Town Deal Board and Todmorden Learning Centre.
-Worked with the Sisterhood & After project with British Library on my work in Women’s Liberation Movement.
+Founding member (Acting Chair) of Todmorden Learning Centre & Community Hub.
+Worked with the Sisterhood & After project with British Library on my work in the Women’s Liberation Movement.

-I’m an entrepreneur, carpenter & joiner, designer, teacher, public speaker, member of the local lesbian community and have starred in Dragon’s Den, Country File, with my work on Grand Designs.
+I’m an entrepreneur, carpenter & joiner, designer, teacher, consultant, member of the local lesbian community and have starred in Dragon’s Den, Country File, with my work featuring on Grand Designs.

 Catherine Bann was appointed Secretary to the Board in December 2018.
 She grew up in neighbouring Rossendale, was educated at Cambridge University, and started her career in qualitative market research.